buradd/TimeoutSensor/README.md

     }

-Then, start the sensor and provide the duration (in minutes.)
-(This must only be called once, preferably from your MainActivity's onCreate method):
+Then, start the sensor and provide the duration (in minutes.):

     //This will start the sensor to check for 15 minutes of inactivity.
     TimeoutSensor.start(15);